konkon1234/laravel-native-session-bridge/readme.md

 # laravel native session bridge

-This library allows for bidirectional reading and writing of the Laravel application of Session management using Database and the $ _SESSION object of Native php.
+This library allows for bidirectional reading and writing of the Laravel application of Session management using Mysql Database and the $_SESSION object of Native php.

+## Support Version

+* php 5.6 or higher
+* Laravel 5.3, 5.4

-## how to use
+## Usage

 set session handler.